 I lean against the counter, it’s fascinating.
 Every ingredient has to be in just the right spot, pepperoni, ham, salami, then evenly layered olive salad.
 Finally alternating squared of mozzarella and provolone until the pizza is covered.
 It’s the most geometrically accurate pizza I’ve ever seen.

-I hear Elle over the phone, “Awww, it’s almost too beautiful to eat, take a photo Zoe C, and make sure her beautiful face is part of it.
-My pizza isn’t close, you are a pro McKenzie.”
+I hear Elle over the phone, “Awww, it’s almost too beautiful to eat, take a photo Zoe C. My pizza isn’t close, you are a pro McKenzie.”

 “Okay young lady, want to slide it in the oven?
 Take your time and don’t touch the racks, they’re hot.”